 The knife comes with six 3.5-inch heat-treated Japanese 420J2 stainless razor blades, and the double-molded Grivory handle’s rubberized coating allows maximum blade maneuverability no matter the chore, even when the hands are covered in blood.

-Best Everyday Carry Knife: Diamond Blade Knives Fury Auto
+Best Lightweight Hunting Knife: Diamond Blade Knives Fury Auto

 The knife is ultra-sharp and lightweight, but its bulletproof build makes it ideal for any task.
 Friction-forged Technology Steel allows the 2.6-inch blade to remain strong and sharp, and the knife is available in liner lock and automatic versions, depending on personal preference.